yusufarbc/yusufarbc/README.md

 ## 🚀 About Me

-🛡️ **Network Security Engineer** at Garanti BBVA Technology
+🛡️ **SOC Analyst** at Garanti BBVA Technology
 🔍 **Cybersecurity Researcher** specializing in language-independent software concepts
 🧠 **Cyber Intelligence Enthusiast** passionate about threat analysis and research
 🎓 **Computer Engineering Graduate** from Bursa Technical University
 📚 **Self-learner** who applies cutting-edge cybersecurity knowledge in practice

-I am a network security engineer who develops himself in language-independent concepts related to software, does research in the field of Cyber Security, is interested in Cyber Intelligence, and basically self-learns and applies all of it.
+I am a cybersecurity professional who develops himself in language-independent concepts related to software, does research in the field of Cyber Security, is interested in Cyber Intelligence, and basically self-learns and applies all of it.

 > *"To learn to defend, you need to know how to attack"*